In this guide, I’m going to outline step-by-step how to use a transparent mirror to make a mirror photo booth.

-After reading this guide, you’ll be able to design your frame, choose the perfect display, and add IR touch technology.
+I’ll help you design your frame, choose the perfect display, and add touch technology.
+Photo booth mirror pricing and a complete list of parts is included for your convenience.
 I’ve recorded the project so you can see it in action:

 A mirror photo booth combines a mirror, display, software, and camera to take pictures through the mirror and share them instantly on Facebook, Instagram, and via text.
 For people that run a photo booth business or love to host parties, this is a MUST HAVE!
 Speaking from personal experience, I’ve used it to bring excitement by taking amazing selfies, creating keepsakes, and unforgettable moments with my friends and family.